midnqp/software-dev/README.md

 - a programming language is a (human-readable) system of notation to write computer programs (or to specify instructions for a computer).

-- (meaning, a language tries to be human-readable and provide a structured approach to specify computing processes such as: declaring a variable, defining a function, allocating memory.)
+    - meaning, a language tries to be human-readable and provide a structured approach to specify computing processes such as: declaring a variable, defining a function, allocating memory, executing operations on the variable, etc.

-- two questions:
-    - notation? - the word 'notation' refers to a structured/standardized way to communicate concepts. in this case, it means the syntax of that language.
+    - notation? - the word 'notation' refers to a structured/standardized way to communicate concepts.

+    - computer programs? - a program is a list of instructions that can be executed by a cpu.

     - instructions? - a computer's processor can only understand machine language - 0s and 1s. instructions written using a programming language is translated/compiled to machine language for the processor to execute.

-- analogy: computers only

 # git